Enterprise Portal - Quick Start

 # Use this command to enable any disabled plugin

-sf reactforce plugin status --name cloudpremise/plugin-example --enable
+sf reactforce plugin status --name olympus_grid/iris_example --enable

 # Use this command to disable any enabled plugin

-sf reactforce plugin status --name cloudpremise/plugin-example --disable
+sf reactforce plugin status --name olympus_grid/iris_example --disable

 Build Your App